Texas and ESPN announced their 20 year $300 million dollar joint venture. Good luck, Oklahoma.

 Question of the Week: Would you rather be Oregon or TCU?

+The Oregon Duck uses the shakeweight.
 The Auburn Tiger is a P90X Man.
+The proof is in the results. |

 At that moment, I wished that I had one of my many Ohio State friends present.
 Because no one team understands both sides of that question better than Ohio State.
 OSU has lost more BCS Championship Games (2) than any other team, although this is semantics as Oklahoma has lost 3 National Championship bowls (the BCS Championship Game started following the 2006 season).
 The flip side is that Ohio State has the most wins in BCS bowl games since the Big10/Pac10 joined the bowl alliance in 1998.